AMLResearchProject/all-classifiers-2019/Python/README.md

 We use the [repo issues](issues "repo issues") to track bugs and general requests related to using this project.

 # About The Author
-Adam is a [BigFinite](https://www.bigfinite.com "BigFinite") IoT Network Engneer, part of the team that works on the core IoT software for our platform.
+Adam is a [BigFinite](https://www.bigfinite.com "BigFinite") IoT Network Engineer, part of the team that works on the core IoT software for our platform.
 In his spare time he is an [Intel Software Innovator](https://software.intel.com/en-us/intel-software-innovators/overview "Intel Software Innovator") in the fields of Internet of Things, Artificial Intelligence and Virtual Reality.

 [![Adam Milton-Barker: BigFinte IoT Network Engineer & Intel® Software Innovator](../Media/Images/Adam-Milton-Barker.jpg)](https://github.com/AdamMiltonBarker)